luisromeroaraya/vuengo-rest-api/README.md

     - [x] Convert the product box to a component
 - [x] Add search functionality
 - [ ] View cart
+    - [ ] A cart item should be a component
 - [ ] Change contents of cart
 - [ ] Make it possible to sign up
 - [ ] Make it possible to log in